ello-anish/BooleanRhapsody/README.md

     * Calculate definite integrals and visualize the area under the curve.
     * Find and display intersection points between any two functions.
     * Identify and plot local maxima, minima, and inflection points.
+    * Clear analysis overlays by re-clicking the analysis buttons.
 * **Dynamic UI:** A smooth and responsive interface built with React and styled with Tailwind CSS.
 * **Desktop Integration:**
     * Save and export your graph and workspace directly to your computer.